kptfh/feign-reactive/README.md

 Use Feign with Spring WebFlux

+# Plan to proceed with Spring auto configuration after 30 stars :)

 ## Overview

 Implementation of Feign on Spring WebClient.
 Brings you the best of two worlds together :